15 Things to do in Kuala Lumpur in 3 days

 You’ve had a fun day out and about in Kuala Lumpur and now you need some things to do in Kuala Lumpur in 3 days NIGHT TIME EDITION!
 Jalan Alor is a must-do.

-A ten minute walk from Bukit Bintang monorail station is Jalan Alor, a street which every night hosts the most incredible food market.
+A ten minute walk from Bukit Bintang monorail station is Jalan Alor, a street which every night hosts the most incredible food market, and a must-visit on our suggested itinerary for Kuala Lumpur.
 As soon as you get near the top of the street you can smell and hear it.
 A long street with restaurants either side and in front of all them, food carts selling dim sum, a multitude of extremely fresh fish, meat, and vegetables, fresh mango, full coconuts cut open for juice, barbecued goodies cooked or prepared then cooked right in front of you, and much more.

 The restaurants behind the foodcarts were all out vying for business (read: hassling you every 3 steps) but it’s part of the culture here and a polite ‘no thanks’ and a smile generally does the trick.
 You can sit down at plastic tables and chairs inside or out at the restaurants for more of a full meal, or get something from a few different stalls.